jonmumm/actor-kit/examples/remix-actorkit-todo/README.md

-# Remix + ActorKit Todo Example
+# Remix + Actor Kit Todo Example

-This project demonstrates how to integrate ActorKit with a Remix application running entirely on Cloudflare Workers.
+This project demonstrates how to integrate Actor Kit with a Remix application running entirely on Cloudflare Workers.
 It showcases a real-time, event-driven todo list with owner-based access control, all within a single Worker.

 ## 🌟 Key Features

-- 🚀 Single Cloudflare Worker for both Remix app and ActorKit backend
+- 🚀 Single Cloudflare Worker for both Remix app and Actor Kit backend
 - 🔄 Real-time synchronization across clients
 - 🖥️ Server-side rendering with Remix
-- 🎭 State management using XState and ActorKit
+- 🎭 State management using XState and Actor Kit
 - 🛡️ Type-safe interactions with TypeScript and Zod
 - 🔐 Secure handling of public and private data
 - 🔒 JWT-based authentication